Welcome to a new adventure in Holistic Health!

 15) “High” Season refers to the amount of people here, not your state of consciousness or lack thereof.
 If you are choosing to engage in recreational, hard core or medicinal drug use, please be advised that it is not legal here.
 Police say they have a right to search anyone, at any time, just because you are in an area where marijuana use is prevalent.
 There is absolutely no judgement here, just giving you a heads up that you want to keep it out of public places to minimise your chances of having a run in with police.
 You may be here short term but long-term businesses will be held accountable for your choices if you get caught in their premises.

 16) It is incredibly sad when we must call your parents or your embassy to come and get you after a bad trip or plant medicine experience.
 So, please, make responsible, discerning choices with those who are well trained, experienced and have incredible respect for the plants they are using.
+Advertising of plant medicine ceremonies are not allowed on public community pages as the admins and town can't insure the safety, quality or professionalism of these offering.
+Again, be wise, trust your intuition and please make good choices.

 17) A smile goes a long way in these parts.
 Especially if you do not speak Spanish (which by the way is also the second language for the Indigenous people who live here.)
 Communicate by smiling and at least make an attempt to learn a few words.
 An effort is always appreciated.